-For the past three years, Isabel has been based in London, working at Huck as Head of Production.
-She will represent Huck at Sheffield Doc/Fest this year as part of the new initiative Doc/Dispatch, alongside four other commissioners from The Guardian, Al Jazeera, Field of Vision, and The New York Times.
-Isabel currently works between London and New York.
+In her three years serving as Head of Production and Commissioner for the London-based company Huck, Isabel produced over 25 short films.
+She represented Huck at Sheffield Doc/Fest in 2017 as part of the Doc/Dispatch initiative with four other commissioners from The Guardian, Al Jazeera, Field of Vision, and The New York Times, respectively.

 Isabel directed the documentary short Nights of Glory about a queer pub in London, which screened at BFI Flare, the biggest LGBT film festival in Europe.
 She also co-directed two short films with Jamie Brisick—Rhymes With Shove and The Interrogation of Kim Gordon.